 grantee financial report: A report detailing how grant funds were used by an organization.
 Many corporate grantmakers require this kind of report from grantees.
 A financial report generally includes a listing of all expenditures from grant funds as well as an overall organizational financial report covering revenue and expenses, assets and liabilities.
 Some funders may require an audited financial report.

 indicators: Measurable markers that a certain condition or circumstance exists, or certain outcomes have been achieved.
-They tell you how much progress you have made toward a particular goal, output, or outcome.
+They provide evidence about how much progress you have made toward a particular goal, output or outcome.
+Indicators may be quantitative or qualitative, and may be gathered in lots of different ways.

 indirect costs: The overhead necessary to support a grant (e.g., rent, maintenance, depreciation) that cannot be directly attributed to a specific project.